Masoumeh89/Masoumeh89/README.md

 📊 Master's in Statistics

-👋 Hi, I’m @Masoumeh89, someone who is on her way to build a career in Data Science and Machine Learning.
+👋 Hi, I’m Masoumeh, someone who is on her way to build a career in Data Science and Machine Learning.
 My major is Statistics and I am improving my skills in programming.
 I am interested in transforming raw data into valuable knowledge through statistical analysis, machine learning, and visualization.

 🌱 I am improving my skills in:
    - Python and R for data analysis, and modeling